Celebrating Vancouver’s Cannabis Culture since 1995

 The number “420” was first used in reference to cannabis in the 1970s by a group of high school friends in California.
 They called themselves “The Waldos” and met every day at 4:20pm after school to smoke cannabis.

-They popularized the 420 term among the Grateful Dead community, which was then picked up and promoted in High Times magazine.
+They eventually popularized the420 term among the Grateful Dead community, which was then picked up and promoted in High Times magazine.
 You can read more about the history of the 420 term here.

-Vancouver’s first April 20 protest was a small event, held in 1995 at Victory Square Park at Hastings and Cambie.
-The event was organized by Danna Rozek and Cindy Lassu, who worked at Marc Emery’s revolutionary Hemp BC shop.
+Vancouver’s first April 20 protest was organized in 1995 by Danna Rozek and Cindy Lassu, who worked at Marc Emery’s revolutionary Hemp BC shop.

 In 1997 the 4/20 protest was moved to the Art Gallery grounds downtown, and over 1000 people attended.
 The event grew every year, led for many years by local activist David Malmo-Levine who hosted cannabis raffles and a big joint giveaway at 4:20.